-This mode had to be commanded using a series of TCAcquireImage and TCMonitorObervation commands, increasing the number of telecommands used by OSIRIS significantly.
+This mode had to be commanded in the bulb mode, using a series of TCAcquireImage and TCMonitorObervation commands, increasing the number of telecommands used by OSIRIS significantly.

-For this mode, the camera was configured to be in test mode.
+For this mode, the camera had to be configured for test mode.
 The configuration did not allow storing shutter profiles for stacked images.
-Therefore these images have to be calibrated using the average profiles described in Table 3 and Figure 5.
-Because the shutter profiles are varying, the expected flux error caused by varying exposure times is in the order of 10% to 20%.1
+Therefore these images have to be calibrated using the average profiles described in Table 2 and Figure 5.
+Because the shutter profiles are varying, the expected flux error caused by varying exposure times is in the order of 10% to 20%.